ubertidavide/fastbots/README.md

 ```

 ### Locators File
-And in the locators configuration file there is all the required locators config.
+In the locators configuration file there is all the required locators config.
-This could be change easily without rebuild or make modifications at the code.
+This could be changed easily without rebuild or make modifications at the code.
 ```ini
 -- locators.ini
 [pages_url] # pages_url required url settings